Working to Ban Snares

 How can we change the law on snaring?

-The League will continue to campaign for a ban on snares in all the countries of the UK because we believe that snares should be illegal.
+The League, as the UK's leading animal charity working to end cruel sports, will continue to campaign for a ban on snares in all the countries of the UK because we believe that snares should be illegal.
 A total ban on snare use will be easier to enforce and could encourage uptake of alternative practices.

 There is strong support for the banning of snares amongst the British public: